Post

 Organizing the Cyber Resilience Program

 One of the bigger problems organizations face is how to organize the cyber resilience program.
 There is a tremendous amount of data to gather, analyze, and report on.
-Again, think in times of an incident, the cyber resilience tools and data will be very helpful to the incident response team.
+Again, think in times of an incident, the cyber resilience tools and data will be very helpful to the incident response team, if you can make it accessible and easy to use.

 Although a lot of data may end up being stored in Word docs and spreedsheets, the core RTO/RPO data and app inventory details can be stored in platforms like RSA Archer, ServiceNow GRC, or other GRC platforms.
-These platforms can help manage the data, workflows, and reporting needs.
+These platforms can help manage the data, workflows, and help with your reporting needs.

 Reporting Metrics to Leadership